Aylore/Arabic-Voice-Interface-for-City-Operation-Center/README.md

 If you would like to contribute to this project, Feel Free to make a pull request or contact one of our team members via the links above.

+## **Future work**
+* Edit the face restoration model to use a simpler model for face detection or combining it with wav2lip some how.  *needs further research*
+* Taking feedback from the user after receiving his answer to find areas of development and better enhance the pipeline.
+* Applying end to end arabic pipeline (Arabic chat bot - No translation)

 ## **Acknowledgements**
 1. [wav2lip](https://github.com/Rudrabha/Wav2Lip), "A Lip Sync Expert Is All You Need for Speech to Lip Generation In the Wild", published at ACM Multimedia 2020.

 2. [Code Former](https://github.com/sczhou/CodeFormer), [NeurIPS 2022] Towards Robust Blind Face Restoration with Codebook Lookup Transformer.

-[def]: #project-structure

-# Future work
-* Edit the face restoration model to use a simpler model for face detection or combining it with wav2lip some how.  *needs further research*
-* Taking feedback from the user after receiving his answer to find areas of development and better enhance the pipeline.

-# Acknowledgements
-1. [wav2lip](https://github.com/Rudrabha/Wav2Lip) ,"A Lip Sync Expert Is All You Need for Speech to Lip Generation In the Wild", published at ACM Multimedia 2020.

-2. [code former](https://github.com/sczhou/CodeFormer) ,[NeurIPS 2022] Towards Robust Blind Face Restoration with Codebook Lookup Transformer.